 - A commercial paper program with a borrowing limit of \$1.00 billion to cover short-term cash needs.
-As of March 31, 2005, the remaining borrowing capacity was \$925 million; however, the outstanding balance fluctuates daily. - One primary credit facility and one additional credit facility totaling \$1.05 billion to cover short-term liquidity requirements.
-The primary facility is a \$1 billion five-year revolving line of credit expiring in 2009.
-It contains an increase provision that would make up to an additional \$500 million available for borrowing provided the increased portion could be fully syndicated at a later date among existing or new lenders.
-The other facility is a \$50 million one-year revolving line of credit renewed in July 2004 for an additional year.
-Although the right to borrow under the five-year facility is not subject to a minimum rating requirement, the costs of maintaining the five-year facility and borrowing under it are based on the ratings of the Corporation's senior, unsecured, nonguaranteed long-term debt.
-There were no borrowings under either of these lines of credit during the first quarter of 2005.
-The total amount outstanding at any point in time under the combination of the commercial paper program and the two credit facilities cannot exceed the amount that can be borrowed under the credit facilities.
+As of June 30, 2005, there were no balances outstanding and therefore the remaining borrowing capacity was \$1.00 billion; however, the outstanding balance fluctuates daily. - A five-year revolving credit facility expiring in 2009 totaling \$1.00 billion to cover short-term liquidity requirements.
+This facility contains an increase provision that would make up to an additional \$500 million available for borrowing provided the increased portion could be fully syndicated at a later date among existing or new lenders.
+Although the right to borrow under the facility is not subject to a minimum rating requirement, the costs of maintaining the facility and borrowing under it are based on the ratings of our senior, unsecured, nonguaranteed long-term debt.
+There were no borrowings during the first six months of 2005.
+The total amount outstanding at any point in time under the combination of the commercial paper program and the credit facility cannot exceed the amount that can be borrowed under the credit facilities.

-The capacity of the Corporation to issue up to an additional \$2.15 billion of debt securities, equity securities, warrants for debt and equity securities, trust preferred securities, stock purchase contracts and stock purchase units utilizing the shelf registration statement filed with the Securities and Exchange Commission ("SEC") in August 2003.
+• The capacity of the Corporation to issue up to an additional \$1.35 billion of debt securities, equity securities, warrants for debt and equity securities, trust preferred securities, stock purchase contracts and stock purchase units utilizing the shelf registration statement filed with the Securities and Exchange Commission ("SEC") in August 2003.